 Tonic Train is the experimental electronics duo of Sarah Washington and Knut Aufermann.

 Sarah Washington and Knut Aufermann will perform during the opening of the exhibition Inverse Mindset of artists Julien Maire and Robert Vlasák on July 18th in GAMU.
-Within the Prague summer residence they will research and develop their projects.
+As part of their Prague summer residence they will research and develop their projects.

-Born in 1972 in Hagen, Germany, Knut Aufermann studied chemistry, audio engineering, and sonic arts at Middlesex University, London.
+Knut Aufermann (born 1972 in Hagen, Germany) studied chemistry, audio engineering, and sonic arts at Middlesex University, London.
 From 2002-2005 he was the station manager of Resonance 104.4 FM in London.
 Now active internationally as a radio artist, musician, organizer, curator, consultant, and workshop leader, he plays improvised electronic music using various forms of audible feedback.
 Aufermann and Sarah Washington run the project Mobile Radio, investigating alternative means of radio production.
 Their works have been broadcast on more than 50 radio stations across the globe as well as in gallery contexts, including the 30th São Paulo Biennial in 2012.
 Aufermann is a co-founder of the international Radia network of independent cultural radio stations.
 He is the artistic director of Radio Revolten - International Radio Art Festival in Halle (Saale).

-Sarah Washington is a british improvising musician and electronic instrument builder, who lectures and gives workshops in Circuit Bending.
+Sarah Washington is a British improvising musician and electronic instrument builder, who lectures and gives workshops in circuit bending.
 She plays with the international groups Responge, P Sing Cho, Feedback People and The Owl Service as well as the duo Tonic Train and performing solo.
 Sarah is also a radio artist, who has produced hundreds of hours of live and recorded programmes for Resonance 104.4FM, London’s art radio station which she helped to create.
-She now acts on behalf of the station forming new radio art projects with other independent radio stations across Europe, and is producing itinerant broadcasts with Tonic Train’s new venture – Mobile Radio.
+She now acts on behalf of the station, forming new radio art projects with other independent radio stations across Europe, and produces itinerant broadcasts with Tonic Train’s new venture – Mobile Radio.